poetabdullah/Shopping-Ecommerce-App-Project/README.md

-Certainly!
-Below is a basic template for a README file for your e-commerce app on GitHub.
-You can copy and paste this into your repository's README.md file.
-Feel free to modify it to better suit your project:

 # SmartKart App

 SmartKart is a user-friendly and visually appealing e-commerce application that allows users to browse and shop for products across various categories.
 The app is designed to provide a seamless shopping experience with interactive features for both users and administrators.